kellylab/microbeFDT-neo4j/README.md

 <img align="right" src="images/model.png" />

 # About microbeFDT
 The gut microbiota complements host-driven metabolism of dietary compounds and xenobiotics, such as therapeutic drugs.
-Some gastrointestinally-routed drugs with uncharacterized metabolism and downstream effects on patients, have overlapping chemical properties with dietary compounds and thus may share gut microbiota enzymatic susceptibilities.
+Some gastrointestinally-routed drugs with uncharacterized metabolism and downstream effects on patients, have overlapping chemical properties with dietary compounds, and thus may share gut microbiota enzymatic susceptibilities.